Sarhanaoradhi/Whitebox_Project/README.md

 Pre‑processing tasks address missing values, outliers and feature engineering

-How to Run
+## How to Run
-# Clone the repository
+1) Clone the repository
 git clone https://github.com/Sarhanaoradhi/Whitebox_Regression_Project.git
 cd Whitebox_Regression_Project

-# Launch Jupyter Notebook
+2) Launch Jupyter Notebook
 jupyter notebook Whitebox_Regression_Project.ipynb

-Run the notebook cell by cell.
+3) Run the notebook cell by cell.

-Ensure you have the required libraries installed: pandas, numpy, scikit-learn, matplotlib, seaborn.
+4) Ensure you have the required libraries installed: pandas, numpy, scikit-learn, matplotlib, seaborn.

-The notebook is self‑contained: it walks through from data load to interpretation.
+5) The notebook is self‑contained: it walks through from data load to interpretation.

+## Key Insights

+The regression model’s performance metrics (such as R², mean squared error) are reported in the notebook.

+Feature contributions are discussed in terms of their impact on the target.

+Any noteworthy observations around data quality (outliers, missing values) and how they affect interpretability are included.

+## Further Work

+Explore more complex interpretable models (e.g. decision paths)

+Compare white‑box approaches with black‑box ones (e.g., random forest, boosting) and discuss trade‑offs

+Expand feature engineering to improve model fit while maintaining interpretability

+Use a different dataset with more insight